JasonPollman/NoTpl/README.md

 ## <a name="install"></a>Install:
 > $ npm install notpl

+## <a name="updates"></a>Updates:
+ * 8/20/14
+  - **Added support for client side rendering.**
+    * Moved the scanner class inside the notpl.js file for client side purpose.
+    * Added notpl.min.js
+  - Bugfixes
+    * Fixed setting 'options.code = true' from throwing error.
+    * Fixed an bug that gave syntax errors when using the '//' comment notation.
+    * Fixed detection of mismatched open/closing delimiters.
+  - Documentation for client side coming soon.

 ## <a name="about"></a>About NoTpl:
-Most JavaScript template engines such as Jade, doT, or Mustache require a special "templating syntax."
+Most JavaScript template engines require a special "templating syntax."
 Lexing and parsing these special syntaxes takes execution time and requires you to learn new markup.

 NoTpl's philsophy is: *since a page is rendered by the browser in HTML, it should be (at least partially) written in HTML.* NoTpl removes "the middle man" and allows you to write **full** JavaScript within HTML documents (similar to PHP).